 Scott didn’t settle for just a first down, though.
 The 1982 first-round NFL draft pick dug his foot in the ground and cut up field.
 He blazed past everyone else down the sideline and eventually into the end zone for the game-winning touchdown.

 The Famous Call

-Longtime Georgia Bulldogs broadcaster Larry Munson belted one his all-time great calls:
+Longtime Georgia Bulldogs announcer Larry Munson belted one of his all-time great calls:

 Florida in a stand-up five, they may or may not blitz, they won’t… Buck back, third down on the eight.
 In trouble!
 Got a block behind him… Gonna throw on the run—complete on the 25.
 To the 30, Lindsay Scott 35, 40, Lindsay Scott 45, 50, 45, 40—Run, Lindsay!–25, 20, 15, 10, 5, Lindsay Scott!
 Lindsay Scott!
 Lindsay Scott!!Advertisement